 Transitioning from high school to university can seem daunting at first.
 To make the move as easy as possible, UBC offers a selection of first-year study options designed to help you build a community and take the stress out of registering for classes.

 If you have been accepted into the Forestry or Land and Food Systems faculties, you are eligible to apply for the Land One study option.

 Land One includes a selection of core courses in Biology, Economics, Math, and English, as well as an integrative seminar.
 You’ll take all of these key classes with the 50 to 60 students who are admitted to the study option.
 You will also take part in a seminar, where you’ll enjoy hands-on experiences, build relationships with your instructors, and learn how to solve the problems that are negatively impacting our land.

 Why should you choose a first-year study option?

 If you’re looking to make new friends from your first day, Land One could be the right path for you.
 You’ll benefit from smaller class sizes in select courses and your seminar group, a dedicated study space, and low student-to-instructor ratios.

 Is Land One right for you?

-To take part in Land One, you’ll need to take all of the classes set out in the prearranged timetable, which will provide you with 15 credits.
-On top of that, you’ll have time to choose additional courses in your first year and build your own educational path.
+To take part in Land One, you’ll need to take all of the classes required for the program, which will provide you with 16 credits that can be applied to meet your program requirements.
+On top of that, you’ll have time to choose additional courses in your first year that help you meet additional requirements and build your own educational path.

 If you’re in Forestry, Land One is particularly useful if you plan to major in Forest Resources Management or if you’re taking your Bachelor of Science in Natural Resources Conservation.